purpleteam-labs/purpleteam-s2-containers/README.md

 #### Viewing the browser within Selenium container

-Once the Selenium containers are running (Keeping `docker stats` running in a terminal is convenient for this), you can confirm which Selenium container is using which external port with `docker container ls`, as Docker has no idea which ports you have assigned to which of your VNC client entries, so the name of a given VNC client entry may not necessarily match the Selenium container with the same name.
+Once the Selenium containers are running (Keeping `docker stats` running in a terminal is convenient for viewing this), you can confirm which Selenium container is using which external port with `docker container ls`, as Docker has no idea which ports you have assigned to which of your VNC client entries, so the name of a given VNC client entry may not necessarily match the Selenium container with the same name.
 For this reason it is a good idea to confirm the port mappings with `docker container ls`.

-In order to correlate which Selenium container is being used for which Test Session you may need to review the running app-scanner log.
+In order to correlate which Selenium container is being used for which Test Session when you have multiple Test Sessions you may need to review the running app-scanner log.
 You may also need to make sure that the app-scanner is configured to log level `debug` in order to see some or more of the following log messages:

 `[app.parallel] cucCli process with PID "28" has been spawned for test session with Id "lowPrivUser"`